 Inside The Museum Of Ice Cream

-I have been wanting to go to the Museum of Ice Cream ever since I saw it explode all over social media.
+I have been wanting to go inside the Museum of Ice Cream ever since I saw it explode all over social media.
 I noticed that they had opened a museum in Miami and immediately bought my ticket.
 A month in advanced.
 I ended up spending the weekend in Miami.
 The Museum of Ice Cream is a pop up museum.
 It has staged exhibits that are specifically designed for taking photos.
 I went with my friends KT and Ron.

 As we were waiting to enter the museum.
 An ice cream prophet greeted us.
 She told us what we could expect from the museum and gave use an ice cream reading.